Pigpog/vlc-discord-rpc/README.md

 Expand the Main interfaces category and choose Lua.
 Set the password under `Lua HTTP`.

-- Restart VLC for the changes to take affect
+- Restart VLC for the changes to take effect

 #### Configuration: